enzosupreme/enzosupreme/README.md

 - 👀 I’m interested in creating fun things, especially cyberpunk gizmos.
 - 🌱 I’m currently learning C++, Arduino, Python/CircuitPython, Rust, OpenScad, Fusion360.
 - 💞️ I’m looking to collaborate on ...
 TBA
 - 📫 How to reach me ...
-Discord: enzosupreme#1011, Email: enzosupreme@gmail.com
+Discord: enzosupreme#1011
 Check out some of my work at: https://circuitboredlab.com/
 <!---
 enzosupreme/enzosupreme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.